f-z-coder/Jammat-Time-FullStack/README.md

 ## Try It Out

-Experience the magic of Jammat-Time by visiting the website: [https://jammat-time.onrender.com](https://jammat-time.onrender.com)
+Experience the magic of Jamaat-Time by visiting the website: [https://jamaat-time.netlify.app](https://jamaat-time.netlify.app)

 ## Tech Stack